 How Do I Apply?

-Applications will be accepted until May 1, 2018, or until the workshop reaches full capacity.
+Once the next workshop is scheduled we will release information regarding the application process.
 Community teams are encouraged to apply early, as the workshop is limited to 36 participants.
 Review of applications begins upon submission.
 Once submitted, the Institute will contact you regarding payment.
 For security standards, we are asking any interested parties to not submit credit card information over the internet, and instead, we will contact you for payment methods.